ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/extensionmethods.md

 Let's break it down and explain the most important parts of this extension method:

  - **"IBaseTestBuilderWithComponent"** is a base interface containing **"ShouldPassFor"** methods allowing you to continue the fluent API.
  - **"actualBuilder"** is a variable holding the actual class behind the **"IBaseTestBuilderWithResponseModel"** interface.
 The class' name is the same as the interface but without the 'I' in front of it.
 After the casting you will receive more functionality you can use - methods like the **"GetActualModel"** used above.
-Their purpose is to help you execute the test but should not be part of the actual fluent API.
+Their purpose is to help you execute the test but not to be part of the actual fluent API.
  - The **"TestContext"** is part of every single test builder class.
 It contains information about the currently executed test.
-For example in the scope of a controller test, the **"Component"** property will contain the controller instance and the **"MethodName"** property will contain name of the tested action.
+For example in the scope of a controller test, the **"Component"** property will contain the controller instance and the **"MethodName"** property will contain the name of the tested action.
+More information available [HERE](/guide/testcontext.html).
  - The **"GetName"** and **"ToFriendlyTypeName"** extension methods can be used to format various display names.

 ## Using existing methods